CraftTweaker/CraftTweaker-Documentation/docs/Mods/Astral_Sorcery/Altar.md

 ## Add Altar Recipes

-All Recipe addition Methods require these parameters:
+All recipe addition methods require these parameters:
 [IItemStack](/Vanilla/Items/IItemStack) `output`,
 int `starlightRequired`,
 int `craftingTickTime`,
 [IIngredient](/Vanilla/Variable_Types/IIngredient)[] `inputs`

-The `inputs` parameter is, unlike in Crafting Table recipes only a 1Dimensional Array.
+The `inputs` parameter is, unlike in Crafting Table recipes only a 1 Dimensional Array.
 You can use [IItemStacks](/Vanilla/Items/IItemStack), [ILiquidStacks](/Vanilla/Liquids/ILiquidStack), [IOreDictEntries](/Vanilla/OreDict) or `null` as the array's members

 These recipes cannot be shapeless!